tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LessonPlan.md

 Congratulate the class on having made it this far!

-Explain that, over the next two class weeks, students will work in groups to complete a capstone project for FinTech.
+Explain that, over the next two weeks, students will work in groups to complete a capstone project for FinTech.

-Explain that students can choose any topic from any section of the course as their capstone project.
-Point out that this allows them to align their capstone project with their specific career goals, and that the final project does not have to focus on Blockchain.
+Tell students they may choose any topic from any section of the course as their capstone project.
+Point out that this allows them to align their capstone project with their specific career goals, and that the final project does not have to focus on blockchain.

-Tell students that they will also be able to choose their teams of 2-6 students for this final project.
+Tell students that they will also be able to choose their teams, of two to six students, for this final project.
 Students are also able to request placement on a team by the instructional staff.

 Explain that the rest of the class will be dedicated to working on their final projects.